-TOOL #1-HINGE M MINTS:
+TOOL #1-HINGE MOMENTS:

-A Hinge Moment is an even, or an ort period of time that changes the trajectory of the story.
-These Hinge Moments usually come as High Points of Hind Times.
+A Hinge Moment is an event or short period of time that changes the trajectory of the story.
+These Hinge Moments usually come as High Points or Hard Times.

-Exercise: Use the Hinge Moments Tor Ltc. elp r articipants come up with the Top 10 Hinge Moments of their lives.
+Exercise: Use the Hinge Moments Tool to help participants come up with the Top 10 Hinge Moments of their lives.

-Instructions: Explain to your group that today each of the available working in our training session by themselves to accomplish several similar timed task in incorpreting their own story as they did with the group last week to interpret God's story.
+Instructions: Explain to your group that today each of them will be working in our training session by themselves to accomplish several similar timed tasks in interpreting their own story as they did with the group last week to interpret God's story.